-Controversial plans outlined this week to curb recreational drug use have caused confusion and consternation, as a classically ‘cakeist’ white paper full of contradictions and codswallop emerges from the dying days of the Johnson government.
+Controversial plans outlined in a drugs white paper this week to curb recreational drug use have caused confusion and consternation, as a classically ‘cakeist’ white paper full of contradictions and codswallop emerges from the dying days of the Johnson government.
 But cut through the noise, and might there be some light as well as heat?

 Under the cover of literally the hottest days ever recorded across the UK and the small matter of the contest to decide the next Conservative leader and Prime Minister, the Government on Monday published the long-awaited white paper accompanying the release of its 10 year drugs strategy last December.